cadwiki/cadwiki/WebApplication/BlogApp/wwwroot/posts/SSL-security-upgrades.md

 Since I started building this site, all the traffic has been over HTTP which isn't secure.
 So, this weekend I did some research into HTTPS and security certificates.
 I'm happy to announce that this site will redirect all HTTP traffic to HTTPS!
-What the means for users is you can view this site from any link that you want.
+Thie means that users can view my site from any link they want.
-And the site rules will automatically redirect you to the safer, HTTPS protocol.
+And the site rules will automatically redirect them to the safer, HTTPS protocol.

 ## Tech